adib/BSAudioLightController/README.md

 Buzzer | -            | 1500 Hz

 As of this writing only one light or the buzzer can be active at one time due to Time-a-light's hardware constraints.
+The driver gets around this limitation by cycling the tones when more than one light is supposed to be active, giving a blinking light effect.
+Testing shows that 5Hz is the fastest rate that the device can recognize tone changes.

 ## License